 Remove all staples left from the underlay and either remove or hammer any protruding nail heads flush with the floorboards.
 Finish by sweeping over the floor to ensure a clean surface that is free from debris.

-(MORE: How to revive wood floors)
+(MORE: How to Revive Wood Floors)

-Lay New Underlay
+How to Lay New Underlay for Laminate Flooring

 Always go with the best underlay you can afford.
 Try to find ones that are sound and thermal insulated and ones that contain moisture protection incase of any future pipe leaks or water spills.